robderon/WebApplicationArchitectures/WAA-project-2021.md

 # Web Application Architectures Project 2021

-Choose the Assignement you prefer.
+Below is a list of 5 Web projects of different nature and size.
+Choose the Assignements you prefer WITHIN A LIMIT OF 25 POINTS.
 You don't need to make them all, they can be done separately.
-Your maximum score for each Assignement is given.
+The maximum score for each Assignement is given.
 The more you do, the more points you can get.

+This project is individual and can't be done in pairs or groups.

 This document is still a Draft, I will add new assignements, and I may modify some parts.

+**DUE DATE**

+April 5th 11 AM

+I will send you a link to a online form to submit your work

 **NO VERY EASY TO FIND BUGS**
 This goes without saying, features must work well, with no easy to find bug.
 I must be able to change user without problems and without the need to reload the page, if it's a multiuser app  (I will test it using multiple usernames.)